aphp/redcap-containers/fastcgi-client/README.md

 # `aphp/fastcgi-client` container image

 ## Description
 This image aims to build a container able to do simple FastCGI calls.
-This is usefull to do calls to REDCap (eg : for firing the cronjobs) "internally", without having to expose the REDCap cronjob URL to the internet.
-It can be used for all alike purposes, as fring REDCap's autoinstall once the software is deployed on the PHP-FPM Server
+This is usefull for calling REDCap, eg. for firing the cronjobs "internally", without having to expose the REDCap cronjob URL to the internet.
+It can be used for all alike purposes, like firing REDCap's autoinstall once the software is deployed on the PHP-FPM Server.

 ## Content
 This is a simple rootless image, based on Alpine Linux 3, on top of which is installed the [`cgi-fcgi`](https://github.com/FastCGI-Archives/fcgi2) binairies.